Florence Shotridge

-Florence Scundoo Shotridge (1882–1917) was a Native Alaskan Tlingit ethnographer, museum educator, and weaver.
+Florence Scundoo Shotridge (Tlingit, 1882–1917) was an Alaska Native ethnographer, museum educator, and weaver.
 From 1911 to 1917, she worked for the University of Pennsylvania Museum of Archaeology and Anthropology (the Penn Museum).
 In 1905, she demonstrated Chilkat weaving at the Lewis and Clark Centennial Exposition in Portland, Oregon.
-In 1916, she co-directed with her husband Louis Shotridge a collecting expedition to southeast Alaska that was funded by the retail magnate and Penn Museum trustee, John Wanamaker.
-In 1913, Florence and Louis Shotridge co-authored an ethnographic article entitled, “Indians of the Northwest” which appeared in the University of Pennsylvania's Museum Journal.
-In the same issue, Florence Shotridge independently published an article entitled, “The Life of a Chilkat Indian Girl,” in which she discussed both puberty customs for Tlingit girls as they transitioned into womanhood and Tlingit expectations for female behavior.
+In 1916, she co-directed with her husband Louis Shotridge (Tlingit, ca. 1882–1937) a collecting expedition to Southeast Alaska that was funded by the retail magnate and Penn Museum trustee John Wanamaker.

+In 1913, Florence and Louis Shotridge co-authored an ethnographic article entitled, "Indians of the Northwest" which appeared in the University of Pennsylvania's Museum Journal.
+In the same issue, Florence Shotridge independently published an article entitled, "The Life of a Chilkat Indian Girl," in which she discussed both puberty customs for Tlingit girls as they transitioned into womanhood and Tlingit expectations for female behavior.

-Family, education, and home town
+Early life and education

-Florence (“Suzie”) Scundoo (Kaatxwaaxsnéi) was born in Haines, Alaska in 1882.
-She was the daughter of a high-ranking shaman of the Mountain house clan of Chilkat, and she came from the Raven moiety.
-Her Tlingit given name, Kaatxwaaxsnéi, referred to a ceremony held on a special occasion, when clan elders would mix powdered abalone and clam shells with tobacco to be smoked.
-From her mother, Florence learned the arts of Chilkat beading and blanket weaving.
+Florence "Suzie" Scundoo (Kaatxwaaxsnéi) was born in Haines, Alaska in 1882.
+Her father was a high-ranking shaman of the Mountain house clan of Chilkat, and she came from the Raven moiety.
+Her Tlingit given name, Kaatxwaaxsnéi, referred to a ceremony held on a special occasion,when clan elders would mix powdered abalone and clam shells with tobacco to be smoked.
+From her mother, Florence learned the arts of Chilkat weaving and beadwork.

 In Haines, Scundoo attended the Presbyterian Mission School for four years.
-There she excelled in both singing and piano, and learned to speak English.
-At this school, Florence met fellow student Louis Shotridge, who also belonged to a high-ranking Chilkat family, and to whom her parents had already betrothed her when she was a child.
+There she excelled in singing and piano and learned to speak English.
+At this school, Florence met fellow student Louis Shotridge, who also belonged to a high-ranking Chilkat family and to whom her parents had already betrothed her when she was a child.
 They married on December 25, 1902.

 The town of Haines, where Florence was born and raised, and where she later died, grew during the Klondike Gold Rush of 1896.
 The town enjoyed a position on the Alaskan panhandle where the Chilkat Tlingit people could mediate between coastal and inland groups.
 During Florence's youth, Haines began to receive an influx of tourists, who were eager to buy Native Alaskan crafts; the economy of the town also relied on canneries, which were depleting the local salmon stocks.

 The U.S. government, which bought Alaska from Russia in 1867, banned the use of the Tlingit language and promoted English instead.
 Presbyterian missionaries, who started work in Haines in 1878, promoted the U.S. government's social objectives not only by trying to spread Christianity among native peoples but also by promoting English-language education and associated Anglo-American customs.
-These circumstances help to explain how Florence – who attended the mission school for four years, in contrast to Louis, who attended for only seventeen months – developed a relatively strong command of both spoken and written English at a time when many Chilkat people did not know English.
+These circumstances help to explain how Florence – who attended the mission school for four years, in contrast to Louis, who attended for only 17 months – developed a relatively strong command of both spoken and written English at a time when many Chilkat people did not know English.